nitcode-cyber/e-commerce-capstone/README.md

 ## Hypothesis and Validation?

-* Hypothesis 1: The increase in orders from 2017 to mid-2018 correlates with the rise in New Customers and Potential Loyalists.

-## ![Banner Image] (images/Order Over Time.jpg)

-* Hypothesis 2: Bed/Bath/Table and Health/Beauty categories are popular among high-frequency customers (Champions and Loyal Customers).
+##H1

-* Hypothesis 3: At Risk and Need Attention segments contribute to the revenue decline observed after mid-2018.
+* Hypothesis 1: At Risk and Need Attention segments does not  contribute to the revenue  after mid-2018.

+* Hypothesis 2: Champions and Loyal Customers show significantly higher purchase frequency and preference for Bed/Bath/Table and Health/Beauty categories compared to other customer segments, indicating these categories drive customer loyalty and repeat purchases.

 These will be examined and validate through statistical Python analyses and use of visualisations.